CDSP-SCPO/blogit/_posts/2023-03-15-Dataverse-Orcid-Autoupdate.md

 ## 2. Prerequisites

 - a Dataverse repository using Persistent Identifiers from DataCite called DOIs (Digital Object Identifiers).
 This feature is available since [Dataverse version 4.13 (dated 2016)](https://blog.datacite.org/dataverse-is-now-minting-dois-with-datacite/).
 - your Open Researcher and Contributor identifier (ORCID iD).
-Regsitration is needed to get an [ORCID](https://info.orcid.org/documentation/features/orcid-registry/) iD and maintain and control an ORCID record.
+Registration is needed to get an [ORCID](https://info.orcid.org/documentation/features/orcid-registry/) iD and maintain and control an ORCID record.
 An ORCID identifier comes as a set of characters for instance `0000-0003-4074-2B76`.

 ## 3. Setup